 Do not waste your time and money buying cheap hardware.
 It really is worth buying a decent specification PC.
 Get the fastest processor and the most RAM that you can afford.

-There also varies different types of keyboards that can be purchased.
+There also various different types of keyboards that can be purchased.
 It really is worth searching in Google or Amazon to get an idea of what’s out there.

 I used a neat little device capable of tracking my eye movement.
 This allowed me to move the cursor around the screen.
 It can also be configured to double-click the mouse et cetera.